Maine Coon Cat Food, Diet And Nutrition

 by: Bobby

-I was shocked to se how huge a 4 month old Maine Coon kitten is.
-I feed him kitty nibbles and he just loves it.
 I free feed him, putting it in his food tray and always fill up the water tray as well because he just drinks too much water.

 I put fresh water in the morning and evening. and he is just so playful and kind.
-I have to relocate my Christmas tree because he has scattered all the ornaments in the house. now he has the whole ledge for himself, where the Christmas tree used to be.
+I have to relocate my Christmas tree because he has scattered all the ornaments in the house.

-I also bought 2 tennis balls for him to play. i have my walls half-way carpeted (i used tile carpets) for his scratching and playing.
+I also bought 2 tennis balls for him to play.
+I have my walls half-way carpeted (I used tile carpets) for his scratching and playing.
 He looks like spider-man climbing on the wall... and i just love my kitty...

 Do You Have a Related Cat Question?
 Ask Us Here!